SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "What are you suggesting?"
 Rainbow asked.

-"you should make her some pancakes," Pinkie said.
+"You should make her some pancakes," Pinkie said.

 "But what about the cake?"
 Rainbow asked.

 Pinkie thought for a second.

-*Homemade pancakes and cake have a similar enough ingredient list I could make the cake while Rainbow makes the pancakes.*
+*Homemade pancakes and cake have a similar enough ingredient list, I could make the cake while Rainbow makes the pancakes.*

 Pinkie answered, "I'll make a new cake while you make homemade pancakes."